Martin Kohlmann: Citizens' Movement Pro Chemnitz

 Kohlmann was a candidate in the 2013 mayoral election in Chemnitz.
 In the election on 16 June, he received 5.6% of the vote.
 Since none of the candidates achieved an absolute majority in the election, a new election was held on 30 June 2013, in which Martin Kohlmann also ran again and received 5.5% of the vote.
 Kohlmann had previously proposed to all of the incumbent's challengers that they agree on a new, non-partisan candidate for the new election and forego a re-election in his favour, but was unable to prevail.
 On 25 May 2014, Kohlmann was re-elected to the city council.

 On 27 August 2018, Kohlmann organized a demonstration in connection with the fatal knife attack on a German-Cuban in Chemnitz, from which he did not exclude the right-wing extremist NPD.
 However, he asked that party flags not be carried.
 In his speech at the demonstration, he spoke out against both the elites in Germany and the Integration of immigrants.
 He justified the distribution of an illegally photographed arrest warrant for one of the alleged perpetrators to the ARD.
 Although "passing it on to us was of course problematic," publishing it on the Pro Chemnitz Facebook page was covered by press law.
 Die Tageszeitung commented that Kohlmann "obviously had no qualms about using a crime for his political goals."

 In connection with the knife attack in Chemnitz, Kohlmann spoke out in favour of Saxony's autonomy and rapprochement with Poland, Hungary and the Czech Republic.
-Saxony has more in common with these states than with the states of Western Germany.